-There are a few things to consider when installing a new gravel driveway or private road.
+There are a few things to consider when hiring an excavating contractor gravel driveway installation service or gravel driveway repair .
 Start by deciding on how wide it should be.
 Obviously for roads that may have more than one vehicle at a time it might be a good idea to make it wide enough to fit 2 vehicles side by side.
 For less busy roads a narrower path is just fine.
 The distance between the main road and the structure will determine how wide it should be.
 For longer distances a narrower path is more aesthetically pleasing while a shorter distance is better complimented with a wider path.

 Clearing a path for a private road or driveway may require some land clearing.
 It may most likely require some tree and stump removal as well as some brush removal and excavation.
 Keep in mind that your path will need to be about 12" - 18" deep to have enough room for all the material that will be required for a reliable road or driveway.
 Depending on the time of year trees, stumps, and debris can be burned on site.
 This may sometimes require a burn permit that can in most cases be easily obtained by your local government.
-Any dirt that is excavated can be used as fill on the property or will need to be hauled off site.
+Any dirt that is excavated can be used as fill on the property or will need to be hauled off site by the excavating contractor and is included with the gravel driveway installation service.

 Having a straight path may seem ideal but can reduce privacy as well as increase local road noise.
 Lastly depending on the type and size of trees in the way it could be most cost effective and eco friendly to leave larger trees where they are and just go around them when deciding on a path to clear.
 Either way use landscaping stakes every 10-20 feet on both sides making sure that you are maintaining the same width along the way.
 You can use some bright colored string or twine to connect the stakes on each side giving you a visual aid of what it will look like.